SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/README.md

 Overall the system demonstrates:

-- Clear division of strengths between temporal deep learning and gradient-boosted trees
+- Distinct strengths leveraged by temporal deep learning vs. gradient-boosted tree models
-- Effective integration of timestamp-level and aggregated patient-level features into their respected pipelines
+- Effective integration of timestamp-level and aggregated patient-level features into model-specific pipelines
 - Predictive model behaviour consistent with physiological and clinical expectations
 - Interpretability that maps coherently onto established markers of physiological instability
 - A reproducible, end-to-end workflow suitable for further extension or deployment